fleetdm/fleet/handbook/marketing/docs-handbook.md

 ## Markdown

-The Fleet docs are written in Markdown.[Markdown](https://about.gitlab.com/handbook/markdown-guide/).
+The Fleet docs are written in Markdown.
 Using Markdown lets us keep our documentation consistently formatted and viewable directly from the Fleet GitHub repo.

 See the [Markdown guide](./markdown-guide) for help formatting Fleet-flavored Markdown.